Ever thought about moving to NYC? To live in the city of dreams, the city that never sleeps?

-The Main Things to Know When Looking for an Apartment:
+The Main Things to Consider When Looking for an Apartment Are:

 1. Take some time to decide which neighborhood you want to live in.

-So it’s much easier if you choose to live in a neighborhood you also enjoy spending your free time in (and that’s not too far from your job).
+Ideally, you will choose to live in a neighborhood you also enjoy spending your free time in (and one that’s not too far from your job).

 2. Apartments are small

-Apartments in New York are small and expensive.
+Apartments in New York can be small and expensive.